-Investment Repayment within 12 months Level of Security Maximum Period Maximum % of Portfolio or cash sum Private Term deposits that are legally capable of offset against existing LOBO borrowing that the Council has No Varied, but off- setting nature of borrowing against loan gives a very low risk 20 years 25% Money Market Funds: Constant NAV Low Volatility NAV Yes At least as high as acceptable credit - rated banks Daily, same-day redemptions and subscriptions £160m (includes any investment in variable NAV MMFs) Variable NAV Money Market Funds Yes At least as high as acceptable credit - rated banks Same day subscriptions, 2 - 3 day redemption period £160m (includes any investment in other MMFs) Pooled private debt funds No Diversification within pooled fund and historic loss rate suggests high security Varies across funds - likely to be at least a three year investment period, followed by a further three years to redeem all loans £50m (£30m plus temp £20m overlap at renewal) Pooled bank capital release funds No Diversification within pooled fund, resilience of SME loans to default and historic loss rate suggests high security Varies across funds - likely to be at least an 18 month investment period, followed by a further 5 years to redemption £20m Term Deposits with UK Local Authorities up to 1 year Yes LA's do not have credit ratings, but high security 1 year 50% Certificates of Deposit with credit- rated institutions with maturities of up to 1 year Yes Varied acceptable credit ratings, but high security 1 year 100%
+Investment Repayment within 12 months Level of Security Maximum Period Maximum % of Portfolio or cash sum 1 UK Government Treasury Bills Yes Government-Backed 1 year 100% Term deposits with credit-rated institutions with maturities up to 1 year 2 (including both ring fenced and non-ring fenced banks) Yes Varied acceptable credit ratings, but high security 1 year 100% Term deposits with overseas banks domiciled within a single country.
+Yes Varied acceptable credit ratings, but high security 1 year £50m Private Term deposits that are legally capable of offset against existing LOBO borrowing that the Council has 3 No Varied, but off- setting nature of borrowing against loan gives a very low risk 20 years 25% Money Market Funds: Constant NAV 4 Low Volatility NAV 5 Yes At least as high as acceptable credit - rated banks Daily, same-day redemptions and subscriptions £160m (includes any investment in variable NAV MMFs) Variable NAV Money Market Funds 6 Yes At least as high as acceptable credit - rated banks Same day subscriptions, 2 - 3 day redemption period £160m (includes any investment in other MMFs) Pooled private debt funds No Diversification within pooled fund and historic loss rate suggests high security Varies across funds - likely to be at least a three year investment period, followed by a further three years to redeem all loans £50m (£30m plus temp £20m overlap at renewal) Pooled bank capital release funds No Diversification within pooled fund, resilience of SME loans to default and historic loss rate suggests high security Varies across funds - likely to be at least an 18 month investment period, followed by a further 5 years to redemption £20m Term Deposits with UK Local Authorities up to 1 year Yes LAs do not have credit ratings, but high security 1 year 50% Certificates of Deposit with credit- rated institutions with maturities of up to 1 year Yes Varied acceptable credit ratings, but high security 1 year 100%

 - (1) As the value of the investment portfolio is variable, the limit applies at time of agreeing the investment.
 Subsequent changes in the level of the portfolio will not be classed as a breach of any limits. - (2) For administrative purposes a commitment may need to be made in advance of the investment period commencing.
-To avoid being overexposed with a counterparty this will be kept to a few days. - (3) Non-specified investment - (4) Funds where the capital value of a unit will always be maintained at £1.
-These funds have to maintain at least 99.5% of their assets in government backed assets. - (5) Funds are permitted to maintain the unit price at £1 as long as the net asset value does not deviate by more than 0.20% from this level. - (6) Funds will value their units on the basis of the underlying value of the assets that they hold; the unit price will not necessarily always be exactly £1 - 94.
-Following the lasting implications of the Covid-19 pandemic, in particular, the demonstration that unforeseeable events can very quickly cause significant uncertainty and shock financial markets, it is recognised that in exceptional circumstances the
+To avoid being overexposed with a counterparty this will be kept to a few days. - (3) Non-specified investment

-Director of Corporate Resources, in order to protect capital balances and liquidity, may have to take immediate action that breaches the above policy on a temporary basis.
+- (4) Funds where the capital value of a unit will always be maintained at £1.
+These funds have to maintain at least 99.5% of their assets in government backed assets. - (5) Funds are permitted to maintain the unit price at £1 as long as the net asset value does not deviate by more than 0.20% from this level. - (6) Funds will value their units on the basis of the underlying value of the assets that they hold; the unit price will not necessarily always be exactly £1 - 86.
+Following the lasting implications of the Covid-19 pandemic, in particular, the demonstration that unforeseeable events can very quickly cause significant uncertainty and shock financial markets, it is recognised that in exceptional circumstances the Director of Corporate Resources, in order to protect capital balances and liquidity, may have to take immediate action that breaches the above policy on a temporary basis.
 The action will only be taken as a last resort and will be reported, along with the rationale behind it, to the Corporate Governance Committee at the first opportunity.